-Wisconsin has a progressive income tax system, which means the math for calculating payroll taxes won’t be as straightforward as it is with a flat tax system.
+There are some nuances to remember when learning how to do payroll in Wisconsin.
+It has a progressive income tax system, which means the math for calculating payroll taxes won’t be as straightforward as it is with a flat-tax system.
 In addition, it has special laws governing family and sick leave that employers must comply with and child labor regulations.
 Otherwise, Wisconsin payroll generally aligns with federal regulations.

 Step-by-Step Guide to Running Payroll in Wisconsin

-Here is a basic guide to running payroll in Wisconsin.
+Here is a basic guide on how to do payroll in Wisconsin.

 Step 1: Set up your business as an employer.
 New companies may need to access the federal Electronic Federal Tax Payment System (EFTPS) to create a new Federal Employer Identification Number (FEIN).
 Your FEIN is required to pay federal taxes.

 Step 2: Register your business with the State of Wisconsin.
 If your business is new, you need to register on the Wisconsin One Stop Business Portal website.
 Any company that pays employees in Wisconsin must also register with the Wisconsin Department of Revenue.

 Step 3: Create your payroll process.
 If you have a new business, you will need to figure out your payroll process.
 But a business that is already established probably has a process that you inherit.
 It’s important to decide how often, when, and how you will pay your employees.
 You can opt to process payroll by hand (not recommended), set up an Excel payroll template, or sign up for a payroll service (check out our top payroll services guide for options) to help you handle your Wisconsin payroll.